Liverpool call fan gatherings 'wholly unacceptable' after large crowds gather in city for second night running

 A Section 34 Dispersal Order has been issued around the Liverpool City Centre (seen on map) under the ASB, Crime and Policing Act 2014 following large gatherings in the area this evening.
 The order will be in place until 28th June. pic.twitter.com/6BVSZzibKI— Merseyside Police (@MerseyPolice) June 26, 2020

-Celebrations have continued 24 hours later as fans congregated in Liverpool city centre, despite mayor Joe Anderson reiterating the spread of coronavirus was "still a real risk".
+Mayor Joe Anderson took to to social media to reiterate that the spread of coronavirus was "still a real risk".

 Mayor Anderson tweeted: "I appreciate #LFC fans want to celebrate but please, for your own safety, and that of others, go home and celebrate at home.
 Covid-19 is still a major risk and our city has already lost far too many people to the illness."